What is an ankle sprain?

 What causes ankle sprains?

-Most ankle sprains happen when you make a rapid shifting movement with your foot planted, such as when you play soccer or get tackled in football.
+Most types of ankle sprains happen when you make a rapid shifting movement with your foot planted, such as when you play soccer or get tackled in football.
 Often the ankle rolls outward and the foot turns inward.
 This causes the ligaments on the outside of the ankle to stretch and tear.
 Less often, the ankle rolls inward and the foot turns outward.
 This damages the ligaments on the inside of the ankle.
-See a picture of the different types of ankle sprains.

 What are the symptoms?

 With most sprains, you feel pain right away at the site of the tear.
 Often the ankle starts to swell immediately and may bruise.
 The ankle area is usually tender to touch, and it hurts to move it.

 In more severe sprains, you may hear and/or feel something tear, along with a pop or snap.
 You will probably have extreme pain at first and will not be able to walk or even put weight on your foot.
 Usually, the more pain and swelling you have, the more severe your ankle sprain is and the longer it will take to heal.

 How is an ankle sprain diagnosed?

 Your doctor will ask you how the injury occurred and if you have hurt your ankle before.
 He or she will check your foot and ankle, your lower leg, and even your knee to see if you are hurt anywhere else.